Apurv-TA/aws_assignment/rds_autoscaling/README.md

     "Resource": "*"
    }
   ```

-  and attach it to our lambda function
-6. Test the function by hitting the `Test` button.
+The function can be tested by hitting the `Test` button.
 The first time an `Input test event` popup will appear.
 For `Sample event template` select `Scheduled event` and click `Save and test`.
 ### The output of lambda function is
 ![Screenshot (106)](https://user-images.githubusercontent.com/93191532/166096322-579b7825-9498-4059-8e34-5a5a5099bc29.png)